ansible/dispatcherd/docs/design_notes.md

 ## Design Notes

-Many of the specific choices made in the dispatcher design are to enable pg_notify use.
+Many of the specific choices made in the dispatcherd design are to enable pg_notify use.
 The advantage of using pg_notify is that you get an extremely simple topology.
 Imagine a web and a task runner service, invoked separately, using postgres.